-- rigid metal vessel with a capacity of 500 ml \pm 5 %; - calibrated reference manometer with an uncertainty less than 0.1 kPa (0.8 mmHg); - pressure generator, e.g. ball pump (hand pump) with a deflation valve; - T-piece connectors and hoses.
+- rigid metal vessel with a capacity of 500 ml \pm 5%; - calibrated reference manometer with an uncertainty less than 0.1 kPa (0.8 mmHg); - pressure generator, e.g. ball pump (hand pump) with a deflation valve; - T-piece connectors - Low-elastic rubber hoses with overall length no more than 600 mm

 Replace the cuff with the vessel.
 Connect the calibrated reference manometer by means of a T-piece connector and hoses to the pneumatic system (see Figure 2).
 After disabling the electromechanical pump (if fitted), connect the pressure generator into the pressure system by means of another T-piece connector.
-Carry out the test in pressure steps of not more than 7 kPa (50 mmHg) between 0 kPa (0 mmHg) and the maximum pressure of the scale range.^{}
+Carry out the test in pressure steps of not more than 7 kPa (50 mmHg) between 0 kPa (0 mmHg) and the maximum pressure of the scale range.